ecmwf/odc/docs/content/introduction.rst

 ODB-2 supports encoding of observation data from a range of different scientific instruments and sources.
 The data is in a tabular format, with the types and data sizes of each column of data normally defined by an appropriate external schema.
 Each cell in the table may contain a value, or be marked as missing.
 Each row in the table corresponds to an observation, and is treated independently of other rows.

 A stream of ODB-2 data consists of a sequence of these tables, which may be unrelated to each other in content or structure.
 These tables may be grouped according to the needs of the data producer.
-For archival purposes, a subset of the columns will be used for indexing the data - and in these cases the tables should be grouped such that the data in the index columns is constant within a table.
+For archival purposes, a subset of the columns will be used for indexing the data – and in these cases the tables should be grouped such that the data in the index columns is constant within a table.

 .. csv-table:: An Example of Tabular Data
    :header-rows: 1
    :width: 100%
    :file: ../_static/example-table.csv

 This structure matches **pandas** data frames extremely well.
-Please see the `pyodc`_ python package for a python library handling ODB-2 data.
+Please see the `pyodc`_ package for a Python library handling ODB-2 data.

 .. note::